griestopf/Fusee.Tutorial/Tutorial05/README.md

 To start, we want to move all the shader related stuff from our `Init()` method to the `Renderer` since here we have a closer relation between the shader's parameters and the material rendering.

-Add a constructor to the renderer class taking the render context as a parameter.
+Add a constructor to the renderer class taking the render context as a parameter and remove all the shader initialization from `Init()`

 ```C#
 	public Renderer(RenderContext rc)